mrpeny/BakingApp/README.md

 production.
 The application has a widget showing the recent recipes.

 ## Tech stack
+* Master/Detail Flow with Fragments
+* Exoplayer for video playback
-* Retrofit
+* Retrofit for Web API connection and Gson for Json conversion
-* Schematic Content provider
 * Home screen widget
-* Master/Detail Flow with Fragments
+* Espresso instrumented UI test with IdlingResource and Intent verification